Fish & Wildlife Management Degree

 Graduates with a degree in Fish & Wildlife Management will have the background and the skills for a number of career options, particularly in conservation, ecology, biology, research and landscape management for the promotion of healthy animal diversity.
 These degree programs address such questions and issues as:

-• The environmental elements that threaten biodiversity of animal populations and what we can do to mitigate them
+• Environmental elements that threaten biodiversity of animal populations and what we can do to mitigate them.

-• The necessity of an adequate food supply for carnivorous animal species.
-Where there is a lack of balance, animal species can starve
+• Necessity of an adequate food supply for carnivorous animal species.
+Where there is a lack of balance, animal species can starve.

-• The necessity of predators for proper management of prey species.
-Where there is a lack of balance, herbivorous populations get out of control and damage the ecology
+• Necessity of predators for proper management of prey species.
+Where there is a lack of balance, herbivorous populations get out of control and damage the ecology.

 It is focused on animal life but plant ecology will make up a part of any study you take, but in each case it will be concerned with the effects that plants have on animal life.
 Examples include promoting flowering plants to protect native, threatened pollinating species such as bees, reforestation and to make sure we are planting the correct types of tree, shrub and plant for proper management of those plants.